rdahis/website/content/sections/about.md

-I am an Assistant Professor at the [Department of Economics at PUC-Rio](http://www.econ.puc-rio.br/).
+I am a Senior Lecturer (a.k.a. advanced assistant professor) at the [Department of Economics at Monash University](https://www.monash.edu/business/economics).
 My research interests lie at the intersection of Development, Politics, and Environmental Economics.
 I hold a Ph.D in Economics from Northwestern University.

-Later in 2023 I will join the [Department of Economics](https://www.monash.edu/business/economics) at [Monash Business School](https://www.monash.edu/business/home/) in Australia as a Senior Lecturer (a.k.a. advanced assistant professor).

 My research has been published in journals such as the Review of Economics and Statistics and the Journal of Public Economics.

 I have co-founded [Data Basis (Base dos Dados)](https://basedosdados.org/), a nonprofit start-up with the mission to make access to high-quality data universal in Brazil and internationally.
 We build tools such as a search engine and a public datalake to facilitate data work for academics, journalists, policy makers, companies, and developers.